savfod/robolang/trunk/vc60/ReadMe.txt

 4. PROGRAM: managing program structure and container of commands
 5. PROGRAMUI: connect program to program window
 6. MAP: managing logic of map, contains topology of map
-7. MAPUI: connect map to mapui
+7. MAPUI: connect map to program window